AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/notifications.md

 # Notifications {#notifications}

-[!UICONTROL Cloud Manager] allows the user to receive notifications when the production pipeline starts and completes (successfully or unsuccessfully), at the start of a production deployment, as well as when the **Go-Live Approval** and **Scheduled** steps are reached.
+[!UICONTROL Cloud Manager] allows the user to receive notifications when the production pipeline starts and completes (successfully or unsuccessfully), at the start of a production deployment.
 These notifications are sent through the Adobe [!UICONTROL Experience Cloud] Notification system.

 >[!NOTE]
 >